Frequently Asked Questions

 How many courses can I submit for review?

-We recommend having all potential courses (5-10 per student) pre-approved early to allow adequate time to make changes.
+We recommend having numerous potential courses (at least 5-10 per student, but more is okay) pre-approved early to allow adequate time to make changes.
 The host university may not be able to guarantee enrollment in a specific course, so it is recommended to request pre-approval for multiple options.

 What should I do if I change my schedule?